donovangg/portfolio/src/projects/seasonal-anime.md

 repo: https://github.com/donovangomez/seasonal-anime-anilistAPI
 link: https://cerulean-taffy-9d9a0b.netlify.app/
 category: project
-description: Anime streaming has been spread out lately and this website was built for the purpose of having a central location to see what anime is airing that season.
-The AniList API is updated with streaming locations throughout the season and that is where the data comes from.
+description: Website with the purpose of seeing what anime is airing for current and past seasons.
 ---

 # Table of Contents